dgrisham/dgrisham.github.io/assignments/haskell/6-calculator_2/README.md

 Executor
 --------

-You'll have to update `exec` to handle `FuncStmt`s and update the environment with the appropriate `CloVal`.
+You'll have to update `exec` to handle `FuncStmt` and update the environment with the appropriate `CloVal`.

 Evaluator
 ---------

-You'll have to update `eval` to handle `AppExpr`s.
+You'll have to update `eval` to handle `AppExpr`.
 Along with evaluating `AppExpr` based on user-defined functions as described above, you should also support two built-in functions: `sin` and `cos`.
 Thus, the user should be able to do the following: